-- The IRS will provide incentives for taxpayers who convert and existing non-direct debt Installment Agreemnet or setup a DDIA.
+- The IRS will provide incentives for taxpayers who convert and existing non-direct liability Installment Agreemnet or setup a DDIA.
 This is bit of redundant as it is discussed above, but the benefits here now with an Installment Agreement is that a tax lien can be negated if the taxpayer elects to have the monthly tax payment deducted directly from their bank checking account.
 This will also increase compliance for many more taxpayers preventing defaults or missed payments.

 - The IRS is making it easier for small businesses to obtain Streamlined Installment Agreements.
 A Streamlined Installment Agreement does not require a collection information statement (form 433-B for businesses), that is why they are “streamlined.”
 Now that a small company is not required to verify of assets, liabilities, and revenues, if they owe between $10,000 and $25,000 (previously small business had to owe $10,000 or less).
 However, small businesses in order to qualify will need to setup the Streamlined Installment Agreement as direct debit and be willing to pay back tax liabilities over 24 months.

-The financial benefits again are that individual taxpayers can avoid tax liens or have tax liens expunged if they setup a direct debt installment agreement.
+The financial benefits again are that individual taxpayers can avoid tax liens or have tax liens expunged if they setup a direct liability installment agreement.
 This will help taxpayers regain financial strength by preventing their credit reports from being negatively impacted.
 Moreover, small businesses can qualify for Streamlined Installment Agreements, and both businesses and individuals will benefit from DDIAs lower user fees.
 However, the IRS will need to see a period of compliance with direct debit before tax liens will be withdrawn.

 Overall, it seems that the IRS has listened, especially to the National Taxpayer Advocate report that was released last month.
 These changes will benefit the taxpayer, the IRS and the Federal government revenues overall.
 It will be a win win situation for all parties involved most likely.